JohT/code-graph-analysis-pipeline/README.md

 - Fully automated [pipeline for Java](./.github/workflows/java-code-analysis.yml) from tool installation to report generation
 - Fully automated [pipeline for Typescript](./.github/workflows/typescript-code-analysis.yml) from tool installation to report generation
 - Fully automated [local run](./GETTING_STARTED.md)
+- Easy integratable in your [continuous integration pipeline](./INTEGRATION.md)
 - More than 130 CSV reports for dependencies, metrics, cycles, annotations, algorithms and many more
 - Jupyter notebook reports for dependencies, metrics, visibility and many more
 - Graph structure visualization